 - Compile Draft Environmental Impact Report (EIR) for public comment based on specialist information; - Distribute and/or make the Draft EIR available to registered Interested and Affected Parties for viewing and comment; - Receive comments on Draft EIR.
-All comments received and responses to the comments will be incorporated into the Final Environmental Impact Report (EIR); and - Preparation of a Final EIR for submission to DENC for consideration and decision-making.
+All comments received and responses to the comments have been incorporated into the Final Environmental Impact Report (EIR) (i.e. please refer to comments and responses table); and - Preparation of a Final EIR for submission to DENC for consideration and decision-making.